raganwald-deprecated/faux/README.md

 *Faux and its documentation is still a work in progress: Future additions to this documentation may or may not include discussions about handling error codes, directly invoking methods, unobtrusive handlers, and some of the other macros such as `title`, `infers`, `redirects_to`, and `location`.*

+*Faux was created with the support of the [International Development Research Centre][idrc], a Canadian Crown Corporation created by the Parliament of Canada that supports research in developing countries to promote growth and development.*

 [aanand]: http://github.com/aanand/
 [api]: http://www.joelonsoftware.com/articles/APIWar.html "How Microsoft Lost the API War"
 [b]: http://documentcloud.github.com/backbone/